 Like wood, bleach may result in the colour of the plastic furniture fading.
 If this is an issue, you can opt for white vinegar in a bucket of warm water instead to remove more stubborn stains and debris.

 Get a bucket, fill it with warm water and some car shampoo or washing-up liquid (adding bleach if the furniture is white or has a lot of mildew) and start scrubbing away at the furnishings (wearing protective gloves as you do so) with the soft side of a sponge or old toothbrush (very useful for the difficult spots).
-Only use the tougher side of the sponge if there are stubborn stains, as that side can risk scratching the finish.
+Only use the tougher side of the sponge if stubborn stains are apparent, as this side can risk scratching the finish.

 Once cleaning is complete, rinse it off using a garden hose or pressure washer on low setting and dry with a soft cloth.
 The soft cloth will prevent water spots from forming.